littlezaide/haggadah/02_beforethemeal.md

 Typically, we celebrate calmly, safely, and joyfully as a happy generation, remembering nights of anxiety and our people's suffering in former times.
 Cruel mobs were ready to rush upon our ancestors and destroy their homes and the fruits of their labors.
 Undauntedly, jews clung to faith in the ultimate triumph of right and of freedom.
 Champions, they marched from one Egypt into another—driven hastily, their property a prey to the rapacious foe, with their bundles on their shoulders, and faith in their hearts.

 Tonight, however, provides a germane example.
-While no human mobs are creepin outside, we can relate more than previous seders to our ancesters as we feel unsafe and fearful of the hazards beyond our doors, of threats to our well-being and economic security and those of our families and loved ones.
+While no human mobs are creepin' outside, we can relate more than previous seders to our ancesters as we feel unsafe and fearful of the hazards beyond our doors, of threats to our well-being and economic security and those of our families and loved ones.
 And yet, despite our physical limitations, we continue to enjoy general physical liberty from bondage, and spiritual and intellectual freedom that our aancestors did not.
 Let's continue to strive to secure those freedoms perpetually for ourselves and every other group and culture.

 ## Blessings ##